DoNotEatMe/LurkerOld/README.md

 # Steam Game Database

 ## Idea and Work in Progress
 This project aims to create an auto-renewing database that stores information about Steam games for upper analytics and research purposes.

-It includes the following features:
+WIP:
 - Collects and stores all reviews for each game
 - Provides a web interface for interaction